arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 <div style="text-align:justify;">
 The Plug and Make Kit, featuring the Arduino® UNO R4 WiFi, offers a seamless and user-friendly introduction to IoT and electronics.
 With its extensive array of modular sensors and components, this kit is designed to simplify project development and enhance learning experiences.
 The I2C Qwiic cable connectivity ensures quick and easy customization of your projects, making it an ideal choice for a variety of applications.
 Below are some examples of how this kit can be utilized:

-- **Interactive Learning Tools:** The kit's interactive modules, including buttons, RGB LEDs, and buzzers, can be used to create engaging educational tools.
+- **Interactive Learning Tools:** The kit's interactive Modulino® nodes, including buttons, RGB LEDs, and buzzers, can be used to create engaging educational tools.
 Develop projects that teach coding, electronics, and IoT concepts in a hands-on manner.
 The plug-and-play nature of the kit simplifies setup and reduces the learning curve, making it perfect for classrooms and educational workshops.

 - **Environmental Monitoring:** Leverage the kit's sensors to develop a comprehensive environmental monitoring system.
 Measure and track data such as air quality, temperature, and humidity levels.
 The kit's modular design facilitates effortless expansion with additional sensors, providing the flexibility to adapt to evolving project requirements.
 Data can be logged and analyzed through the Arduino® Cloud, providing real-time insights and alerts.